psychemedia/finn-resources/src/mongan.md

 TEE BOOK OF FEBIÍOT.
 39

 ther imposed upon him the task to seek for, and bring home with him, Delbh-chaemh [beautiful form], a lady of transcendent beauty, daughter of Mongan.
 Art inquired where Delbh-chaemh was to be found, but the only information he could get was, that she resided in an island of the sea.
 With this clue he set out in search of her, and his adventures are described.
-He brings her home with him at length ; and the tale concludes with the repudiation and banishment of Becuma.
+He brings her home with him at length; and the tale concludes with the repudiation and banishment of Becuma.

 This tract is valuable, and ought to be carefully studied, if ever the history of the legendary lore and fairy mythology of Ireland should be written.